Cairo’s mummies get a new home. And a grand procession on the way.

 Sissi, along with senior officials and aides, watched the parade on a giant screen inside a hall of the National Museum of Egyptian Civilization, where the mummies will be displayed.

-The ceremony sought to re-create the ancient existences of the royals.
+The ceremony sought to re-create the royals’ ancient existence.
 In the procession were horse-drawn chariots and hundreds of performers garbed in the traditional attire worn by ancient Egyptians.

 The vehicles circled around Tahrir Square, the epicenter of Egypt’s revolution, which is now centered with an ancient obelisk and four statues of ram-headed sphinxes.
 Flood lights bore into the night sky as yellow and blue lights lit up the area.